-I SAMUEL
+I SAMUEL 26-28

 Please turn in your Bibles this evening to I Samuel chapter 26 as we continue our study through the Word of God.

 In our last study we saw David have the opportunity to kill Saul, but he spares Saul's life and when David confronts him on this issue, it almost seems like Saul is broken over what he is doing.

-But, as we saw, Saul went home and David went to the strongholds, he continues to hide out from Saul.
+But, as we saw, Saul went home, and David went to the strongholds.

+Why did David go to the strongholds, why did David keep hiding from King Saul?
 Why did David do that?

 Because I believe he knew that Saul had not changed his ways.
-It was just an emotional response outwardly but nothing had changed inwardly, he still wanted David dead.
+It was just an emotional response outwardly, but nothing had changed inwardly, he still wanted David dead.

 Then the story shifted to a wealthy man who lived in Carmel and his name was Nabal, and like his name, he was a fool.

-He refused to give David and his men some food since they helped Nabal's men watch over his sheep.
-And when David hears this he wants to kill Nabal and gathers 400 of his men to go and do that very thing.
+He refused to give David and his men some food.
+David felt that since they helped Nabal's men watch over his sheep, care for them, protect them, this should not have been a big problem.

+But it was and Nabal refuses to give them any food!

+And when David hears this, he wants to kill Nabal.
+I guess I should not say that David wanted to kill Nabal, he was going to kill him!

+Thus, he gathers 400 of his men to go and do that very thing.

 When Nabal's wife hears what is happening, she comes to David with food and humbles herself before him.

-She tells David that if he goes through with this, when he is king he will have this baggage with him, it would never leave him.
-And David saw the wisdom in what she said, that God had brought her to warn him and he left this situation in the hands of God.
-When Abigail tells her husband what she has done, saving his life, he is so angry with her that he either has a heart attack or stroke, which causes him to go into a coma for 10 days, and then he dies.
+She tells David that if he goes through with this, when he kills her husband, it is going to affect his life.

+She tells him that when he is King, he will have this baggage with him, it will never leave him.

+And David saw the wisdom in what she said.
+He felt that God had brought her to warn him, and he left this situation in the hands of God.

+When Abigail tells her husband what she has done, saving his life, he is so angry with her that he either has a heart attack or stroke, which causes him to go into a coma for ten days, and then he dies.

 He let this anger kill him.

 And once David hears of this, he praises the Lord and marries Abigail.

 That is where we will pick up our study this evening, in I Samuel chapter 26, starting in verse 1 and let's see what the Lord has for us as we study through His Word.